wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **Q:**&ensp;I behave as an individual.
 I function on my own.
 I consider myself primarily, and others only in relation to myself.
 In short, I am busy with myself.

-**M:**&ensp;Well, go on being busy with yourself.
+**M:**&ensp;Well, go on beïng busy with yourself.
 On what business have you come here?

 **Q:**&ensp;On my old business of making myself safe and happy.
 I confess I have not been too successful.
 I am neither safe nor happy.
 Therefore, you find me here.
 This place is new to me, but my reason for coming here is old: the search for safe happiness, happy safety.
 So far I did not find it.
 Can you help me?